|

 slightest camera movement might wipe out the image quality

-difference between an expensive lens and a cheapy you paid
+difference of the expensive lens that you paid

 mirror flipping is not negligible.
-I have personally used
+I have used

 mirror-locking during high magnification photomacrography: With